DouglasConnect/edelweiss-data-docs/walkthroughs/create-publish.md

 At this point we have our data stored as CSV in Edelweiss Data.
 However, It is currently stored as a bunch of string values in the Edelweiss Data.

-In order to make the data interesting and allow Edelwiess Data make sense of it, we need to supply a schema.
+In order to make the data interesting and allow Edelweiss Data make sense of it, we need to supply a schema.

 The schema defines the datatype of the columns in the data.
 The data types could be simple Data Types like `string`, `integer` or they could be more advanced datatypes like `DateTime` or [Smiles](https://en.wikipedia.org/wiki/Simplified_molecular-input_line-entry_system)